dinivas/terraform-digitalocean-consul/README.md

-# Terraform Openstack Consul
+# Terraform Digitalocean Consul

-Terraform module that install __Hashicorp Consul__ in Openstack using provided infos.
+Terraform module that install __Hashicorp Consul__ in Digitalocean using provided infos.

 ## Examples